1. Mama Suds 2. Christina Maser 3. Kind 4. Eco-Me 5. Tandi’s Naturals 6. Sonett 7. Meliora

 Tandi’s Naturals

-Tandi’s concentrated laundry soap is suitable for regular and HE washers.
+Tandi’s is suitable for regular and high-efficiency (HE) washers.
 Tandi uses tallow as the basis for this soap, which she blends with natural cleaners like baking soda, plus essential oils for a delicate scent.
 This soap does not contain borax or SLS/SLES, and is a very effective option.

 Price per ounce: from $0.35 – $0.52